chrisguest75/shell_examples/56_options_handling/README.md

 ### Pipefail and scripts

+There are a common set of options that scripts set to prevent hard to understand errors.
+However, not everyone is convinced with `-e` option as mentioned here in [Why doesn't set -e (or set -o errexit, or trap ERR) do what I expected?](https://mywiki.wooledge.org/BashFAQ/105).

 ```sh
 # -e  Exit immediately if a command exits with a non-zero status.
 # -u  Treat unset variables as an error when substituting.